Human Evolutionary Genetics

 "I strongly recommend Human Evolutionary Genetics as an undergraduate textbook.
 At the same time, I recommend this book to any readers with an interest in human evolution or human genetics." - Human Genetics

-3. Human Genome Variation
+3. The Diversity of the Human Genome

-4. Finding and Assaying Genome Diversity
+4. Discovering and Assaying Genome Diversity

 5. Processes Shaping Diversity